skyylex/Presentations/luminous-at-early-stage.md

 - Not all algorithms are suitable for the such approach
 - A lot temporary variables that will also be found as a data change.
 (Filtration needed).
-- Effective visualizations should consider grouping of the data changes
+- Effective visualizations should consider grouping of the data changes (trees, flows)

 ### Questions?